lanemt/HelloSLC/README.md

 HelloSLC
 ========

-A starter project to connect to SLC written with node.js
+A starter project to connect to SLC written with node.js.
+This project will enable to you get up and running on the SLC platform with a sample tool that handles oauth.

 To Run